 German American Bancorp overview

-German American Bancorp, Inc. operates as the bank holding company for German American Bank that provides retail and commercial banking services.
+German American Bancorp, Inc. operates as a bank holding company for German American Bank that provides retail and commercial banking services.
 The company operates through three segments: Core Banking, Wealth Management Services, and Insurance Operations.
-The Core Banking segment accepts various deposit products from the general public; and originates consumer, commercial and agricultural, commercial and agricultural real estate, and residential mortgage loans, as well as sells residential mortgage loans in the secondary market.
-The Wealth Management segment segment provides trust, investment advisory, brokerage, and retirement planning services.
+The Core Banking segment accepts deposits from the general public; and originates consumer, commercial and agricultural, commercial and agricultural real estate, and residential mortgage loans, as well as sells residential mortgage loans in the secondary market.
+The Wealth Management segment provides trust, investment advisory, brokerage, and retirement planning services.
 The Insurance Operations segment offers a range of personal and corporate property and casualty insurance products.
-As of December 31, 2020, the company operated 73 banking offices in 20 contiguous southern Indiana counties; 8 counties in Kentucky; and one county in Tennessee.
+As of December 31, 2021, the company operated 77 banking offices in 19 contiguous southern Indiana counties; and 14 counties in Kentucky.

 German American Bancorp in the news